Mayeu/mayeu.me/index.md

 **Hi, I am Matthieu «Mayeu» Maury**.
 I am an independent sysadmin, «devops», and software developer.
 I'm available for **contracting jobs and consulting**.

-You can contact me by e-mail: « moi [at] mayeu [dot] me ».
+You can contact me by e-mail: « m [at] mayeu [dot] me ».
 If possible, encryption is preferred [using my GPG key](/assets/0xb00da693.asc).

 I like to write [code](https://github.com/Mayeu) and sometimes [words](/blog).